tlit60101/Windows-Deployment/README.md

 ## RECOMMENDATIONS

 1. Keep the deployment package lite.
 Let your RMM and/or other tools do all the heavy lifting (Install applications, windows updates, etc)
+2. Logging is just output from the terminal.
+I recommend creating a logging function to replace the current one.
+I have that on my list of improvements to work on in the future.

 ---